July 2023 Session

-Submitting the registration form does not guarantee a spot in class!
-If you do not get a spot in a class, you will be put on a waitlist for this session in case a spot opens up.
-However, this waitlist will no longer be carried from session to session (you will need to submit the form again for the next session).
+- Submitting the registration form does not guarantee a spot in class!
+If you do not get a spot in a class, you will be put on a wait list for this session in case a spot opens up.

 Beginning Dog Training Classes

 The Beginner obedience classes are held at the IDTC Training Space at The Shops at Ithaca Mall and are open to the general public.
-The normal progression through the classes is Puppy (if age appropriate), Beginner 1, Beyond Beginner 1 (optional), Beginner 2, CGC.
-Check the calendar on the homepage or the list below for this session's offerings.
+The normal progression through the classes is Puppy (if age appropriate), Beginner 1, Beyond Beginner 1, Beginner 2, CGC.

-Applications open the first day of the month before the session starts.
-Preference is given to club members, current students, and then new students.
-Register using the link above, you will be asked to provide vaccination information as an attachment and pay the fee ($110 for non-members, $20 for active members, $70 for inactive members) by check.
+Preference is given to club members if they sign up within the first hour.
+Register using the link above, you will be asked to provide vaccination information as an attachment and pay the fee ($110 for non-members, $40 for active members, $90 for inactive members) by check.
 Members may pay by PayPal.

 If you want to check whether classes are full, or have other questions about the application process, please contact the Registrar, Marian Szebenyi.